 The Resident Director is chosen each year from a GLCA/ACM member college.
 While not always a Japan specialist, the Resident Director is professionally interested in Japan.
 For the 2017-18 academic year, Eric Wiertelak, Professor of Neuroscience at Macalester College, will be the Japan Study Resident Director.
 In addition to teaching a course each semester, Professor Wiertelak will be available throughout the year as a faculty advisor, mentor, and Dean of Students.
 Professor Wiertelak will host Japan Study participants for dinners, discussion meetings, and a variety of special events.

 Michiyo has worked with Japan Study at the Waseda University office since 1984.
 She has extensive experience working with host families and providing support to students.
 As an undergraduate at Waseda University, she participated on the Japan Study program and studied abroad at Albion College for a year.
 She received her MA and Ph.D. in Education from Waseda University.
 Her research interests include liberal arts colleges and study abroad programs.
 She also teaches at Rikkyo University about multiculturalism and higher education.

 Karen Maruyama | Program Associate

-Karen graduated from Denison University in 2012 and participated in the 2010-2011 Japan Study Program.
-She has been living and teaching in Japan since graduation and is currently attending the Graduate Program of Global Studies at Sophia University in Tokyo.
+Karen graduated from Denison University in 2012 and participated in the 2010-2011 Japan Study Program and has been living and teaching in Japan ever since.
+She received her M.A. in Global Studies at Sophia University.
 She has experience navigating cultural differences in Japan and can provide assistance with questions about daily life, cultural concerns, and homestays.